flamingseed

 What is Dana?

-People in the West are used to a consumer system, but when I do spiritual mentoring, I don't want our relationship to be based on me being the provider of a service.
-I want to enter into a human relationship with you and for financial support to be offered with an attitude of dana, a sanskrit word that roughly means giving, or gift.
+People in contemporary Western countries are used to a consumer system, but when I do spiritual mentoring or hold space for deep spiritual work, I don't want our relationship to be based on me being the provider of a service.
+I want to enter into a human relationship with you and for financial support to be offered with an attitude of dana, a sanskrit word used in Buddhist contexts that roughly means gift.
+In traditional spiritual settings, spiritual teachings, gatherings and mentoring were never given as part of a commercial transaction, unlike what now seems to be the new norm in the West.
+However, it is also the tradition that people generously offered dana (or a tithe in the Abrahamic traditions) in the form of money (or chickens or rice or land) in an expression of gratitude and reciprocity so the work could continue.

-Because of the difficulty of translating this concept to those conditioned by a consumer culture, I've listed suggested amounts on a scale, which represent the basic income I need to make the sessions viable.
-Before I did this, people would often get uncomfortable because they wanted to know how much was expected.
-Some thought the lack of a set price meant they could get a bargain or that what I offered must not be valuable, because that’s our cultural conditioning (ie. if something is "by donation," you offer your spare change).
+Because of the difficulty of translating this concept to those conditioned by a consumer culture, I often list suggested amounts on a scale, which represent the basic income I need to make this work viable.
+Before I did this, people would get uncomfortable because they wanted to know how much was expected.
+Some thought the lack of a set price meant they could get a bargain or that what I offered must not be valuable because that’s our cultural conditioning (ie. if something is "by donation," you offer your spare change).
 Some thought of the dana as a kind of “tip” — I liked this session so I’ll give you more this time — the way you might tip a waitress for services performed well.
 All the transactional mind.

-Dana is really about generosity based on spiritual friendship—recognizing that my energy has gone to spiritual retreat, study and practice rather than career building, and this is how I could get to where someone might find my guidance valuable.
-There is also the very practical consideration that I only have so many calls I can do each week, so many emails I can answer, so many slots for mentoring people if I want to keep up the level of presence and relationship I offer, and the level of spiritual practice that I do.
+Dana is really about generosity based on spiritual friendship--recognizing that my energy has gone to spiritual retreat, study and practice rather than career building.
+I have made as deep a commitment to spiritual study and practice as a monastic—but without an institution to support me—and this is how I could get to where someone might find my experience valuable to their process.
+There is also the very practical consideration that I only have so many calls I can do each week, so many emails I can answer, so many slots for mentoring people if I want to keep up the level of presence and relationship I offer and the level of spiritual practice that I do.

 So please consider all of this when you choose the dana you would like to share.
 Those abundant financially are invited to consider an amount above the scale.
-Those with access to fewer resources, there is no shame in being at the bottom of the scale, or talking to me about another arrangement.
-I make space for those who resonate regardless of finances when I have the means to do so.
-I very much want to freely offer spiritual companionship to those who resonate with my approach, as my mentors have done with me, and I certainly don't want financial strain to be a barrier.
+Those struggling financially or in non-western economies, there is no shame in being at the bottom of the scale or talking with me about another arrangement.
+I want to offer spiritual companionship to those who resonate with my approach, as my mentors have done with me, and I certainly don't want financial strain to be a barrier.
 Your sincere interest in the spiritual life is always the most valuable dana of all.

 Thank you!